liuyuan-pal/NeRO/README.md

 2024.04.14 Thanks @[bell-one](https://github.com/bell-one) for adding a material extraction module.
 Now we can extract the materials to UV maps instead of defining them on the vertices.
 Check out [extract_materials_texture_map.py](extract_materials_texture_map.py) for this function!

+2025.10.27 Note all OneDrive links are broken and you may find resources [here](https://drive.google.com/drive/folders/1arqYrMxfPc7ZOCSwgZxgLjBRDZ_8leGV?usp=sharing).

 ## Usage
 ### Setup
 1. Install basic required packages.